 Why cold water swims and showers are worth the icy plunge

 Cold water immersion has garnered quite the following, with turning the temperature dial down in the shower endorsed by many because of a supposed myriad of health benefits.
-A nation hellbent on getting familiar with the shiver, we’re embracing the bite of our lakes and ponds more than ever before, with research from Sport England revealing that the number of people who regularly taking part in open water swimming rose by more than 80% between 2016 and 2018.
+A nation hellbent on getting familiar with the shiver, we’re embracing the bite of our lakes and ponds more than ever before – the amount of people getting involved in open water swimming trebled during the pandemic, according to a report from Outdoor Swimmer, and sales of wetsuits have increased by almost 500%.

 Not just another fad, we dive into the science behind cold water immersion, and break down why the good it does definitely outweighs those initial goosebumps.